-Sold by a dealer (not required, but ideal)
+- Sold by a dealer (not required, but ideal)

 Once you find the right truck, you need to negotiate a price and get a written quote on your purchase of the vehicle.
-It should include the price you’re paying plus these key pieces of information:
+It should include the price you’re paying plus these critical pieces of information:

 - Make, model, and year

 - Condition report

 - At least three pictures of the vehicle

 - Truck serial number

 - If the truck is used, the quote should specify that

 Once you’ve found the right truck that you’re ready to move forward with, you need to move quickly so that you don’t lose it.
 Be wary of cash buyers or other buyers with financing in hand who may make an offer on the truck you are attempting to finance.

 4. Find Good Insurance

-    Before your loan finalizes you’ll need to show the loan provider that you have proper insurance for the semi truck.
-The average cost of a commercial truck accident is $59,150, which could damage your business’ cash flow or hurt your loan provider’s collateral if you aren’t properly insured.
+Before your loan finalizes, you’ll need to show the loan provider that you have proper insurance for the semi-truck.
+The average cost of a commercial truck accident is $59,150, which could damage your business’ cash flow or hurt your loan provider’s collateral if you aren’t insured properly.
 This is why proof of good insurance is at the top of your loan provider’s list before you can close on your loan.

 You can typically start steps 4 and 5 at the same time because you can get preapproved without having insurance.
 However, you won’t be funded until the loan provider receives acceptable documentation of the vehicle being insured.

-    The type of insurance you need for a semi truck depends on what type of business you have.
-If this truck will be the only asset in the business, you’ll typically need:
+The type of insurance you need for a semi-truck depends on what kind of business you have.
+If this truck is the only asset in the business, you’ll typically need:

 - Primary liability coverage